 The dedicatory inscription of the column says that the monument indicates "the height which this hill and place attained, before they were removed for such great works as these".
 It is a reference to Velia, a hill between the Quirinal and the Capitol, which was levelled to the ground to make room for Trajan's Forum.
 It is not the only monument by Trajan where the size aspect was emphasized as this was done for the cut of Pisco Montano at Terracina as well.

-The column was not meant to provide a panoramic view of Rome because it was placed between two tall buildings.
 The 660 ft. spiral band of reliefs gives a detailed account of Trajan's wars against the Dacians.
-To learn more about these wars and the reliefs see a page on Two Roman Wars; another page provides information on Apollodorus of Damascus, the architect who designed the Forum and other monuments and facilities for Trajan.
+To learn more about them see a page on Two Roman Wars; another page provides information on Apollodorus of Damascus, the architect who designed the Forum and other monuments and facilities for Trajan.

-(left) A winged Victory writes the history of the Dacian Wars (it shows up in the image used as background for this page too - see a similar statue at Brescia and reliefs depicting military trophies at Orange); (right) statue of St. Peter by Tommaso Della Porta and Leonardo Sormani (see it from a different point)
+(left) A winged Victory writes the history of the Dacian Wars (it shows up in the image used as background for this page too - see a similar statue at Brescia and reliefs depicting military trophies at Orange); (right) bronze statue of St. Peter by Tommaso Della Porta and Leonardo Sormani (see it from a different point)

 An image of Victory writing on a shield separates the accounts of the two campaigns Trajan waged against the Dacians.
 This image influenced many Baroque funerary monuments, including that from which the icon of this website was developed.

 In 1589 Pope Sixtus V placed on the top of the column a statue portraying St. Peter, thus giving the ancient monument a Christian purpose, similar to what he did at Colonna Antonina.
 As a matter of fact Trajan, unlike the other Roman emperors before Constantine, was no longer regarded as a cruel persecutor of Christians, at least since the XIVth century.
 According to an account mentioned by Dante, Pope Gregory the Great prayed for the Emperor's soul.
-Trajan was resurrected, was baptized by the Pope and was therefore able to access Purgatory where Dante met him.
+Trajan was resurrected, was baptized by the Pope and was therefore admitted to Paradise where Dante met him.